 Java feels like the grandfather of all coding languages, but it’s not even as old as C++ in reality.
 Though many consider it outdated, it’s still used worldwide and on all sorts of devices.

-Python is overtaking it and generally declining in popularity, but Java is certainly not dead.
+Python is overtaking it, and while Java is generally declining in popularity, it certainly isn’t dead.
 There are thousands of jobs for Java backend developers, and demand remains high, making it a reliable choice.

 |Platform||Software/Application, Web, and Mobile Development.|

 |Popularity||Despite being an older language that’s fallen out of favor over the years, Java remains a top contender for popularity. #2 in PYPL Popularity Index of Feb.
 2021. #2 in TIOBE Index for Feb.
 2021. #2 on IEEE’s top languages of 2019.
 Loved by 44% of StackExchange developers in 2020.|

 |Advantages||Cross-platform and general-purpose.
 Longstanding and popular despite its age.
 Higher security.|